Hidden Challenges of Becoming a Transaction Coordinator You Need to Know Before Starting

 Learning to prioritize tasks and manage time effectively is essential.

 For example, some TCs use project management software, while others prefer spreadsheets or physical binders.
-The key is consistency and adapting your system as you gain experience.
+The key is consistency and adapting the system as experience grows.
 This challenge is often underestimated during initial TC training, but it is crucial for success.

 Handling Difficult Agents and Communication Challenges

 Another major challenge is working with real estate agents who may be difficult, absent, or unclear about their responsibilities.
-As a TC, you often become the point person who must keep the transaction moving despite these obstacles.
+As a TC, one often becomes the point person who must keep the transaction moving despite these obstacles.

 Some agents may not check their emails regularly or fail to provide necessary documents on time.